ICARION-Project/ICARION/tmp/INTEGRATOR_REFACTORING_MASTER_PLAN.md

 - Event tracking for reaction history
 - Separate rate calculation from event handling
 - Optimized data structures (hash maps)
+- Reaction Engine should use FullConfig, as well as the new reaction and species databases (SSOT, no legacy code)

 #### Deliverables
 1. `ReactionEngine` class